A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 If you notice any unusual changes, consult a breast specialist promptly.
 They may recommend:

 Early recognition is lifesaving.
 Many breast tumours are treatable when detected at the right time.
 Regular screening is essential for women over 40 or those with a family history of breast cancer.
+Any lump or unusual symptom should be examined by a qualified breast specialist.

 If you discover a lump in your breast or are diagnosed with a tumour, it’s important not to panic.
 Many breast lumps are benign (non-cancerous), but getting a proper diagnosis quickly is key to knowing what steps to take.